-One of the reasons I love Canon DSLRs is because of their ergonomics.
-I can use them for long periods of time for days on end and not be bothered by the grips and the 1-Series bodies are my favorite in this regard.
+One of the reasons I love Canon DSLRs is because of their ergonomics and the 1-series models feel especially great in my hand.
+I can use them for long periods of time for days on end and not be bothered by the grips.
+The 1-Series bodies are my favorite in this regard.
 Though subtle changes have taken place over the years, overall, the 1-Series bodies have changed little in their most recent iterations.

 Many of those buying this camera are counting on it to deliver under even tough conditions and 1-Series bodies have historically been very reliable.
 A magnesium alloy frame provides superb impact resistance and durability along with strong electromagnetic shielding.
 This frame offers high rigidity (these cameras have a great solid feel) while retaining light weight.
 Joints, buttons, and controls feature O-ring seals and silicone boots for superior weather resistance, a need we can't always foresee and a feature that can save the shoot.

 A fast frame rate camera used by professionals, especially those capturing action, will rapidly accumulate a significant number of shutter actuations.
 Fitting is that this camera raises the EOS shutter durability rating bar to a new height: 500,000 images.
 At 16 fps, that is 8.68 hours of shutter release button down.